 - The precise cause of pheochromocytoma is quite unclear.
 The tumor develops in the chromaffin cells, in the adrenal gland.

 - Adrenaline and noradrenaline are released by the chromaffin cells and they are in charge of the body’s fight-or-flight reaction.
 They bring about hypertension, a rapid heart rate and a heightening in other body systems that enable you to react quickly.
+A pheochromocytoma causes an unbalanced manufacture of these hormones.

 Treatment Options For Pheochromocytoma